 When empaths spend too much time around other people they can experience emotional exhaustion.
 This can lead to mental health problems like anxiety and depression.

 Negative emotions and painful thoughts can cause a weakening of the immune system leading to devastating consequences.

-When we are unable to distance ourselves from other people, and when we absorb too much emotions, thoughts and feelings keep us up at night.
+Being an empath means we absorb too much emotions, thoughts and feelings keep us up at night.
 This results in sleep deprivation, which can lead to insomnia.
 The side effects of insomnia include anxiety, depression, stress, and a weakened immune system.

 Not only is it hard to get to sleep at these times, we are also likely to experience light sleeping/ We will wake up often.
 And when we wake we may be troubled by the emotions of the people we’ve been hanging around with.

 Restlessness is an all too common problem for empaths.